 FCHS, the Nutrition Guru!

 Programs that offer long-term support and assistance help people with intellectual and developmental disabilities reach new heights and thrive in our communities.
-Thanks to a NJ SNAP-Ed grant, Rutgers Family & Community Health Sciences (FCHS) partnered with ARC Gloucester County to create a nutrition and lifeskills program for residents with intellectual and developmental disabilities.
+Thanks to a NJ SNAP-Ed grant, from the New Jersey Department of Health, FCHS partnered with ARC Gloucester County, a local organization in Woodbury, NJ, to create a nutrition and lifeskills program for residents with intellectual and developmental disabilities.
 The partnership was intended to teach residents how to eat healthy and make informed choices about the food they eat.
 It’s proven to be a partnership that goes well beyond that.

 Working with residents and their assistants, the FCHS/ARC partnership created a virtual SNAP-Ed wellness program that includes nutrition lessons, meal planning, in-home exercises, and food preparation activities.
 The first of its kind during the COVID pandemic, it’s been so successful that the partnership will continue long after life returns to normal.